fermentationist/chat-console/README.md

 To use the chat client, you must first open the browser's JavaScript console.
 This can be done by pressing `F12` in most browsers.
 Once the console is open, you can use the following commands:

-- **connect** - Connect to the chat room with previously used nickname, or anonymously if no nickname was used
+- **connect** - Connect to the chat room with the previously used nickname, or anonymously if no nickname was used
 - **join \`\<nickname>\`** - Connect to the chat room with a nickname.
-Enclose the nickname in backticks. (be sure to use backticks, not apostrophes!)
+Enclose the nickname in **backticks**. (be sure to use *backticks*, not apostrophes!)
 - **say \`\<message>\`** - Send a message to the chat room.
-Enclose the message in backticks.
+Enclose the message in **backticks**.
 - **users** - List current users present in the chat room.
 - **logout** - Disconnect from the chat room.
 - **log** - Show the current chat log.
 - **save** - Save the current chat log to text file.
 You will be prompted for a filename and location.
 - **load** - Load chat log from file and display it in the console.
 You will be prompted for a filename and location.
 - **clear** - Clear the console.
 - **unsay** - Remove the last user message and chatbot response from the chatbot conversation.
 Each time you interact with the chatbot, all of your previous interactions for that session are sent along with the current message.
 The chatbot has no memory of the conversation otherwise, and it uses this message log for context.
-If you use `unsay` to undo one or more messages/responses, the chatbot will no longer have any "memory" of the "unsaid" correspondence.
+If you use `unsay` to undo one or more chatbot interactions, the chatbot will no longer have any "memory" of the "unsaid" correspondence.
 (Note that this command does not remove the message from the user's local chat log.)
 - **help** - Display the help message.

 ---